KiranJKurian/CPUMonitor/README.md

 npm start
 ```

 Tada!
-Head over to [http://localhost:3000/graphql] and enjoy the CPU monitoring!
+Head over to your [localhost](http://localhost:3000/graphql) and enjoy the CPU monitoring!